-- Prevention Against UV rays
+- Vitamin C Serum for Protection Against UV rays

 Oxidative stress such as UVA and UVB rays are among the most harmful constituents that damage our skin.
 When our skin is constantly exposed to UV rays, vitamin C levels in our skin tend to drop.
 Low levels of vitamin C also results in dry, damaged skin and slow wound healing of the skin.

 As an antioxidant, vitamin C neutralises the free radicals that may otherwise cause damage to the skin.
 Topical use of vitamin C serum before stepping out in the sun has shown to reduce fine lines and wrinkles.
 It also helps in wound healing and revitalising dry, damaged skin.

 - Vitamin C Serum for Skin Hydration

 A lack of sufficient moisture may result in dry skin.
 Dry skin also leads to premature ageing, dull, irritated and inflamed skin.

 While some people may have a naturally dry skin type, those with other skin types can also experience dry skin at times.
 Dry skin can be a result of several factors such as season, medical history, age, lifestyle habits, certain skin care products i.e. products that may not suit the skin type, etc.